lucwei/solisynth-main/README.md

-# solisynth-main
+# Solisynth
+Solisynth is a open source modular synthesizer project.

 # License
 The following license is used in the project, unless specified differently in a particular subfolder:

-Schematics, PCBs: CERN-OHL-S v2
+Schematics, PCBs: CERN-OHL-S v2 [CERN-OHL-S v2](https://ohwr.org/cern_ohl_s_v2.txt)